benjaminbolgrin/dniwa/docs/development-infrastructure.md

 ### dniwa-mariadb
 This container holds the project's SQL database.

+### dniwa-redis
+This container is the queue driver for Laravel jobs.

 ## Set up
 Create a '.secrets' directory in the project's root directory.